Vector-valued orthogonal modular forms: -filtration on

 Here $p_1$ is restriction of the second isomorphism $J_{{\C}}\to J_{{\C}}^{\vee}$ in \eqref{eqn: L/Jp vs J}, $p_2$ is the map induced from this $J_{{\C}}\to J_{{\C}}^{\vee}$, $p_3$ is the natural projection, and $p_4$ is the restriction of the natural map $J_{{\C}}^{\vee}\to {\ICv}$ to the line $({\C}\omega, \cdot)|_{J_{{\C}}}$ of $J_{{\C}}^{\vee}$.
 Recall from the proof of Proposition \ref{prop: J-filtration Gr} that $p_{1}$ is identified with the isomorphism ${\EJ}\to \pi^{\ast}{\LJ}$ at $[\omega]$ after the canonical isomorphism $J_{{\C}}^{\vee}\simeq (L/J^{\perp})_{{\C}}$.
 Varying $[\omega]$, we obtain the following commutative diagram of isomorphisms between line bundles on ${\XJ}$:

 Here $p_1$ is the isomorphism we want to extend, $p_{2}$ is the constant homomorphism, $p_{3}$ is the $I$-trivialization of ${\EJ}$, and $p_{4}$ is the pullback of the $I$-trivialization of ${\LJ}$ (cf.~Remark \ref{rmk: I-trivialization LJ}).
 By construction, the canonical extension of ${\EJ}$ is given via $p_{3}$.
 Similarly, by the proof of Proposition \ref{prop: L at 1dim cusp}, the canonical extension of $\pi^{\ast}{\LJ}$ is given via $p_{4}$.
-Since $p_{2}$ obviously extends over ${\XJcpt}$, this commutative diagram shows that $p_1$ extends to an isomorphism between the canonical extensions of ${\EJ}$ and $\pi^{\ast}{\LJ}$.
+Since $p_{2}$ is constant, it extends over ${\XJcpt}$.
+Then this commutative diagram shows that $p_1$ extends to an isomorphism between the canonical extensions of ${\EJ}$ and $\pi^{\ast}{\LJ}$.

 Next we consider ${\EJp}/{\EJ}\to V(J)\otimes \mathcal{O}_{{\XJ}}$.
 We observe that for each $[\omega]\in {\D}$, the natural composition

 where the first isomorphism comes from $\omega^{\perp}\cap {\ICp} \to {\ICp}/I_{{\C}}$, coincides with the isomorphism \eqref{eqn: J-filtration middle gr} defining ${\EJp}/{\EJ}\to V(J)\otimes \mathcal{O}_{{\XJ}}$ at $[\omega]$.
 Therefore the isomorphism ${\E}_{J}^{\perp}/{\EJ}\to V(J)\otimes \mathcal{O}_{{\XJ}}$ in \eqref{eqn: J-filtration Gr} factorizes as